 Each drift was assigned to a reef (hard bottom).
 Hard bottom was extracted from the California Seafloor Mapping Project, with bathymetric data from state waters available at a 2 m resolution.
 Reefs were developed based on a number of factors described in the supplemental material ("Reef Delineation").
+Reefs outside the state boundary not included in the high resolution mapping project were mapped using other data sources.

 Initial filters were applied to the entire data set, north and south of Point Conception combined.
-After an initial clean-up of the data, 67,850 drifts remained, with GBYR present in 9,317 (Table 9).
+After an initial clean-up of the data, 67,850 drifts remained, with GBYR present in 9,317 (Table 13).
 This was reduced to 25,427 drifts with GBYR present in 7,250 drifts after filtering the data to remove potential outliers in the time fished and observed anglers, limiting the data to reefs that observed GBYR and were sampled in at least 2/3 of all years, and to drifts with starting locations within 1,000 m of a reef.